bluesky/tiled/docs/source/how-to/custom-export-formats.md

-If `custom_exporters.py` is placed in the same directory as `config.yml`, the Tiled server will be able to find and import the `custom_exporters` module even if it isn't installed or placed in the normal Python module search path or the current working directory.
+If `custom_exporters.py` is placed in the same directory as `config.yml`, the Tiled server will be able to find and import the `custom_exporters` module even if it isn't installed in the normal Python module search path or placed in the current working directory.

 When it loads the configuration, Tiled temporarily adds the directory containing `config.yml` to the Python module search path (`sys.path`).
 This makes it easy